Akash Medical Care PLLC

 Psychogenic Pain

 Sometimes we go through many psychological problems.
 When the origin of pain is not physical but psychological, those pains are referred to as psychogenic pains.
 Psychological features, like emotions, reactions, and thought processes, are responsible for psychogenic pain.
 Physical features or complications are not involved here.
 But the pain is felt physically.
-Stresse, anxiety, and depression are mostly responsible for psychotic pain.
+Stress, anxiety, and depression are mostly responsible for psychotic pain.
 Psychotic pain such as headache, stomach pain, and back pain occurs due to these events.
 We all know a healthy mind dwells in a healthy body.
 Physical pain and psychogenic pain are interdependent.
 Taking care of mental health helps to improve physical health.
 The same thing goes for physical health.
 If we take care of our physical pain, our mental health stays safe and sound.
 Psychogenic pain is not always about thought processes and these are not imaginary.
 Sometimes malfunction in the psychological factor such as any nerve or tissue damage plays a role in such pain.

 Versatile treatment approaches are needed to treat psychogenic pain.
 The treatment involves both physical and mental approaches.
 Therapy for mental health improvements, behavioral therapy such as sharing ideas about how to cope with, accept, and manage the pain, some drugs, and alternative therapies for example yoga, mindfulness, meditation, acupressure, etc. The treatments for psychogenic pain are the most effective when it is done from a compassionate point of view.